WLS-FM: Rock to disco to Top 40 and CHR

 On October 20, 1980, WRCK-FM switched to a Top 40/CHR format with a partial simulcast of WLS (AM) and changed its call sign back to WLS-FM.
 The simulcast included Larry Lujack during the morning drive and Brant Miller's evening show into the mid-1980s, while airing its own programming during the day.
 WLS-FM was thereafter programmed separately during the day and simulcast WLS (AM) at night.
-Both WLS-AM and WLS-FM simulcasted selected concerts from ON TV and WSNS-TV, as well as WLS-TV's local music video show "Rock On Chicago" in stereo.
+Both WLS (AM) and WLS-FM simulcast selected concerts from ON TV and WSNS-TV, as well as WLS-TV's local music video show "Rock On Chicago" in stereo.

 On January 20, 1986, WLS-FM ended simulcasting the AM and became known as WYTZ, "Z-95".
-Initially, the station retained its mainstream Top 40/CHR format, but for only a short period of time in mid-1989, the station slowly went towards a rock-lean, though it returned back to mainstream a couple of months later; at the time, competitor "B96" increasingly focused on R&B and dance music.
-WYTZ, which was briefly rebranded as "Hell" (an aborted and controversial one-week stunt) and "Hot 94.7" in March 1991, became rhythmic for a short-period of time and could not withstand the competition from "B96".
+Initially, the station retained its mainstream Top 40/CHR format.
+For a short period of time in mid-1989, the station slowly went towards a rock-lean, though it returned back to mainstream a couple of months later; at the time, competitor "B96" increasingly focused on R&B and dance music.
+WYTZ, which was briefly rebranded as "Hell" (an aborted and controversial one-week stunt) and then "Hot 94.7" in March 1991, became rhythmic for a short period of time.
+Despite the format tweaks, the station could not withstand the competition from "B96".
 This competition left "Q101" the only mainstream Top 40/CHR station in the Chicago area until "B96" went towards mainstream by late 1991-early 1992.